 From humble origins in Dallas, via a stint with the U.S Marines and an assistant’s position in El Paso, Lee Trevino became one of the best golfers in the world.

 In his early days he played matches just to make money.
 “Pressure is playing for $5 when you only have $2 in your pocket,” he said.
 It was good training.

-In 1971 he beat Nicklaus in a play-off for the US Open at Merion.
-Two weeks later he won the Canadian Open and the very next week he won The Open at Royal Birkdale, beating Lu Lian-Huan by a stroke and Tony Jacklin by two.
+In 1971 he beat Nicklaus in a play-off for the U.S Open at Merion.
+Two weeks later he won the Canadian Open and the very next week he won The Open at Royal Birkdale, beating Lu Liang-Huan by a stroke and Tony Jacklin by two.

 He won back-to-back Opens by beating Nicklaus again at Muirfield, in the process breaking Tony Jacklin’s heart.
 At the 17th hole, Jacklin had an 18-foot birdie putt to take the lead and possibly win a second Open in four years, but Trevino nonchalantly chipped in for a par – the previous day he had holed out twice in a run of five birdies to finish his third round – and then Jacklin three-putted and bogeyed the last.

 Trevino went on to win the 1974 PGA Championship and the same title again in 1984.
 He survived being struck by lightning, was always chatting and joking on the course, even when his opponents were not listening, and along with a magical touch around the greens had found consistency in his long game by turning a natural draw into a fade.

 “You can talk to a fade but a hook won’t listen,” he said.